mlpack/mlpack/doc/user/cv.md

 The same general idea applies to any `MLAlgorithm`: all hyperparameters must be passed to the `Evaluate()` method of `KFoldCV` or `SimpleCV`.

-@section cvbasic_further Further references
+## Further references

 For further documentation, please see the source code for each of the relevant
 classes:

- - `mlpack::cv::SimpleCV`
+ - `SimpleCV`
- - `mlpack::cv::KFoldCV`
+ - `KFoldCV`
- - `mlpack::cv::Accuracy`
+ - `Accuracy`
- - `mlpack::cv::F1`
+ - `F1`
- - `mlpack::cv::MSE`
+ - `MSE`
- - `mlpack::cv::Precision`
+ - `Precision`
- - `mlpack::cv::Recall`
+ - `Recall`

+This code is located in `mlpack/core/cv/`.
 If you are interested in implementing a different cross-validation strategy than k-fold cross-validation or simple cross-validation, take a look at the implementations of each of those classes to guide your implementation.

 In addition, the [hyperparameter tuner](hpt.md) documentation may also be relevant.